 WAYS TO SUPPORT

-Daniel and Judith by making a financial donation using your credit or debit card.
+Daniel and Judith by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 As prosperity welcomes diversity, nationals and immigrants create a multicultural mosaic